ryanwk/taskAutomation/README.md

 Some tools help us write beautiful code, while others help implement the programs we write in a more functional perspective.
-Task runners help developers perform a variety of actions such as concatenating/minifying files, prefixing files for different browsers.
+Task runners help developers perform a variety of actions such as concatenating/minifying files, and prefixing files for different browsers.
 These tasks are possible to perform by writing bash bash/shell scripts or npm package/commands.
-However, this would be time consuming and tedious.
+However, this could be quite time consuming.

 Let's take a look at grunt.